-- C. Permit.
-A zoning permit shall be obtained prior to the construction or expansion of the following: - 1.
-Seasonal and permanent boat slips installed for more than 30 days. - 2.
-Seasonal and permanent docks. - 3.
-Water frontage access driveway. - D. Anchoring of Watercraft.
+- 4. All dock extensions and expansions. - D. Anchoring of Watercraft.
 Watercraft may be anchored upon any stream or body of water adjacent to any lot as long as such anchoring does not unreasonably interfere with the navigation of other watercraft upon such body of water.
 Mooring buoys and the use of temporary or permanent mooring or anchoring devices other than anchors carried on the watercraft to be temporarily secured (that is secured otherwise than at a dock, pier, seawall, bulkhead, or similar structure) are prohibited.